S3XT4-Studio/Age-of-Berk-Add-on-Information/bugs.md

 - Dragon Hunters do not play a shooting animation.
 - Most Dragons do not pathfind.
 Instead, they remain in the same general area.
 - Dragon Cages rarely generate in the side of a Dragon Hunter ship, leading to the Dragon suffocating.
+- Monstrous Nightmares do not play a sitting animation